top of page

 Folder Checks will occur periodically.
 Folder checks are not scheduled on the course outline, neither do they have a rubric for grading.
 Students must have all the required folder materials in their folder in the correct order to get 100%.
 Any missing components will result in a 0%.
 Folder checks may require all components, or just a few.
 The students may or may not be warned ahead of time of a Folder Check, so it is the student's responsibility to make sure their folder always has all the required materials inside and they must be in the correct order.
 Nothing may be in the side pockets; only hole-punched materials in the folder will be graded.

-Forms & Uniform Photo grades are small grades entered into the Classwork/Participation category of the gradebook.
+Forms & Concert Uniform Inspection Photo grades are small grades entered into the Classwork/Participation category of the gradebook.
 Forms include the Syllabus Contract, Instrument Selection Form, and Universal Trip Participant Agreement.
-The Uniform photo grade occurs just once before the first concert.
+The Uniform photo grade occurs just once before the first concert and is a pass/fail protocol grade.
+This means that if any component is incorrect, the grade will be a 0% until it is corrected.
+Once corrected, the grade goes to 100% regardless of late submission.

 TESTS [in Test category